yearn/tokenized-strategy/SPECIFICATION.md

 `tendThis(uint256)/_tend(uint256)`: Called by the TokenizedStrategy during tend calls to tell the strategy a trusted address has called tend and it has the uint256 parameter of loose asset available to deposit.
 NOTE: we use `tendThis` to avoid function signature collisions so that `tend` will be forwarded to the TokenizedStrategy.

-`tendTrigger()`: View function to return if a tend call is needed.
+`tendTrigger()/_tendTrigger()`: View function to return if a tend call is needed.

-`availableDepositLimt(address)/availableWithdrawLimit(address)`: Optional functions a strategist can override that default to uint256 max to implement any deposit or withdraw limits.
+`availableDepositLimit(address)/availableWithdrawLimit(address)`: Optional functions a strategist can override that default to uint256 max to implement any deposit or withdraw limits.

 `shutdownWithdraw(uint256)/_emergencyWithdraw(uint256)`: Optional function for a strategist to implement that will allow management to manually withdraw a specified amount from the yield source if a strategy is shutdown in the case of emergencies.

-`_init(...)`: Used only once during initialization to manually delegatecall the TokenizedStrategy to tell it to set up the storage for a new strategy.
+`_delegateCall(bytes)`: Internal function to manually forward calls to the TokenizedStrategy.
+This should be used with care and caution.

 ## TokenizedStrategy

-The tokenized strategy contract should implement all ERC-4626, ERC-20, ERC-2612 and custom TokenizedStrategy specific report and tending logic within it.
+The tokenized strategy contract implements all ERC-4626, ERC-20, ERC-2612 and custom TokenizedStrategy specific report and tending logic within it.

-For deposits, withdraws, report, tend and emergency withdraw calls it casts address(this) into a custom IBaseTokenizedStrategy() interface to static call back the initial calling contract when it needs to interact with the Strategy.
+For deposits, withdraws, report, tend and emergency withdraw calls it casts address(this) into a custom IBaseStrategy() interface to call back the contract that delegated to it when it needs to interact with the Strategy.

 ### Normal Operation
 The TokenizedStrategy is responsible for handling the logic associated with all the following functionality.

 #### Deposits / Mints
 Users can deposit ASSET tokens to receive shares.